Another post for you on corrective exercise for performance. It is a post that I lost, but I am glad that Nick reminded me about it.

 About the Author

 Nick Rosencutter is a Certified Strength and Conditioning Specialist and Certified Personal Trainer through the National Strength and Conditioning Association and is also a Nationally Certified and Licensed Massage Therapist.
-He received his Bachelor’s degree in Exercise and Sports Science with a Fitness emphasis and Strength and Conditioning Concentration from the University of Wisconsin La Crosse, and received his diploma in Massage Therapy from Lakeside School of Massage Therapy in Milwaukee.
-He has worked with all varieties of clients ranging from fat loss to various levels of athletes and is also a competitive powerlifter.
-He currently trains clients at Southridge Athletic Club in Milwaukee and offers corrective exercise and movement training at Miller Sports and Wellness Chiropractic in West Allis.
-You can learn more at his website www.rosencutterultrafitness.com
+He received his Bachelor’s degree in Exercise and Sports Science with a Fitness emphasis and Strength and Conditioning Concentration from the University of Wisconsin La Crosse.
+Then he received his diploma in Massage Therapy from Lakeside School of Massage Therapy in Milwaukee.
+He has worked with clients ranging from fat loss to various levels of athletes.
+And is also a competitive powerlifter.
+He currently trains clients at Southridge Athletic Club in Milwaukee and offers corrective exercises.
+And movement training at Miller Sports and Wellness Chiropractic in West Allis.
+You can learn more at his website www.rosencutterultrafitness.com.

 Rick Kaselj, MS